View Document Text

 benchmarks, tax implications, breadth of the securities within the fund, assets under

-Within the context of a client’s investment plan, his or her portfolio will be periodically
+objectives.
+Within the context of a client’s investment plan, ODIJ will periodically rebalance the

 variances in market conditions, asset allocation guidelines are not necessarily strictly followed.

-Between rebalance points, cash may accrue in a client’s Account(s) as a result of dividends and
+Between rebalance periods, cash may accumulate in a client’s Account(s) as a result of

-interest paid or new asset contributions to the Account(s).
-Such cash may reside in cash until the
+dividends, interest payments, or new asset contributions and may remain in cash until the next

 C. Client Tailored Services and Client Imposed Restrictions